laurenatran/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interaction outputs and inputs.

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+A few week ago, a girl went viral on TikTok because she was invited to a Black Tie wedding and thought that meant she had to wear a black dress; she posted a video of herself trying on multiple short black dresses for the event and TikTok users mocked for for completely missing the dress code and not understanding what black tie meant.
+This inspired my device which will classify users' outfits based on different dress codes such as semi formal, black tie, business casual, business formal, etc. A user will be able to step in front of their web cam and the algorithm will determine which dress code standard they are following.
+For example, if a user has an interview coming up that asks for business formal attire, it may be difficult for the user to understand the diffrence between business formal, formal, and business casual outfits.
+This device will help remedy that.
+Similarly, if a user is invited to a black tie wedding, the algorithm willl be able to detect whether the user's outfit is black tie, white tie, formal, or semi formal.

+One challenge I am anticipating for this project is determining between stereotypical male and female norms of dressing.
+The standard of what people can wear for differetn events is constantly evolving and I do not want my device to perpetrate only heterosexual stereotypes For example, at the 2019 Met Gala, Michael Urie wore a half tuxedo half tulle gown outfit that was out of the box and seems difficult to classify; however, Urie is following the Met Gala's dress code.
+While this is a very specific situation, this challenge reflects the constantly shifting norms and trends of fashion that would be difficult to quantify in a dress code algorithm.

 ### Part C
 ### Test the interaction prototype